slhck/image-to-ics/README.md

 - Generate an API key in [OpenAI](https://platform.openai.com/api-keys)
 - Enter your OpenAI API key in the field and click "Set OpenAI API Key"
   - The key will be stored in your browser's local storage, so it won't be sent to any other server.
-  - You can remove
+  - You can remove it at any time
-- Drop an image file on the page into the dropzone
+- Drop an image file on the page into the dropzone, or paste from the clipboard
+- Optionally provide extra context for event parsing
 - Click the "Convert" button
 - Download the resulting ICS file

-1. **Enter your OpenAI API Key** in the field at the top and click "Set API Key".
-2. **Upload your images** by dragging them into the dropzone, clicking to select, or pasting from the clipboard.
-3. *(Optional)* **Provide extra context for event parsing** in the new input field below the image upload.
-This can include information such as language, time format, or any other relevant details.
-If provided, this context will be sent to the LLM as: `The user has specified additional context for the events: YOUR_CONTEXT_HERE`.
-4. Click **Convert to ICS** to process your images and download the resulting ICS file.

 ## Behind the scenes

 The image is processed by an LLM to extract the events.
-The LLM used is the default OpenAI vision model.
+The LLM used is gpt-4o-mini.
-It is instructed to extract the events from the image and return them in a structured format.
+It is instructed to extract the events from the image and return them in an ICS format.

-The ICS file is generated using a simple prompt that tells the LLM to generate an ICS file with the extracted events.

-The whole code was written by Cursor with claude-3.5-sonnet.
+The whole code was <s>written</s> vibe-coded by Cursor with claude-3.5-sonnet initially, and other models later on.

 ## TODOs